unity3d-jp/MeshSync/Documentation~/SceneCache.md

 - **Interpolation**
 Smooths animations by interpolating meshes and transforms from previous and subsequent frames.
-Mesh is only interpolated if the topologies match (the index remains unchanged).
+Meshes are only interpolated if the topologies match (the vertex indexes remain unchanged).

 SceneCache shares a lot of the same properties with MeshSyncServer.
 Please refer to [MeshSyncServer](MeshSyncServer.md)'s documentation for more details.

+### Tips

+* **Material List** can be used to carry over existing materials when the cache file is updated.